 X-VPN offers a free VPN service for iOS and Android but is severely limited compared to its premium counterpart.
 Local speeds are decent enough, but if you aren’t located near a free server performance will suffer.
 The custom apps are simple to use but, like many other free services, they’re riddled with annoying pop-up ads.

-It uses strong AES-256 encryption, offers a minimal-logs policy, and runs its own DNS servers, but there are far better free options out there.
+It uses strong AES-256 encryption and runs its own DNS servers, but there are far better (and more private) free options out there.
 X-VPN Free may just about do the job for casual users who want to connect and forget.

 We want to clarify that this review is for the unpaid version of X-VPN.
 If you wish to read our review for the premium version, you can find it here.